tarafdar/ECE1373_assignment2/README.md

 vivado -mode batch -source create_mig_shell.tcl

+Creating the Data
+To create the data run the extractParams_imagenet.py in the nn_params directory.
+You can as an argument provide the number of batches, and the network model.
+To specify the batch size, you can modify the model file.
+This creates a directory per batch in the data/vgg_batches/ directory.
+Each batch contains the input, output, weights, biases, a description of the parameters for each layer, and the labels for the images.

 Running an Example

 We have provided an example with PCIe connecting to a convolution layer and an fc layer directly through PCIe.
 These modules are using only off-chip memory